 - Examples of Information Collected

-Any personal information provided to or gathered by Amazon Online Distribution Services Private Limited ("Amazon", "we", "us", "our") under this Privacy Notice will be stored and controlled by Amazon Media EU SARL (the data controller), at 5 Rue Plaetis, L-2338, Luxembourg.
+Any personal information provided to or gathered by Amazon Pay India Private Limited ("Amazon", "we", "us", "our") under this Privacy Notice will be stored and controlled by Amazon Media EU SARL (the data controller), at 5 Rue Plaetis, L-2338, Luxembourg.
 Amazon.com, Inc. and its controlled US subsidiaries are participants in the Safe Harbour programme developed by the US Department of Commerce and the European Union.
 These Amazon Group companies have certified that they adhere to the Safe Harbour Privacy Principles agreed upon by the US and the EU.
 For more information about the Safe Harbour and to view these Amazon Group companies' certification, visit the U.S. Department of Commerce's Safe Harbour website.
 If you would like to contact Amazon directly about the Safe Harbour programme, please send an e-mail to firstname.lastname@example.org.

 The information we learn from you helps us provide, personalize, and continually improve the Services.
 Here are the types of information we gather: